 In my opinion Gokarna has some of the best beaches in India.
 Forget about Goa.
-If you want a quiet beach paradise to recover from India’s intense chaos come to Gokarna instead.
-After some busy weeks all I needed was a few days to relax somewhere quiet and beautiful.
-Gokarna offered just that.
+If you want a quiet paradise to recover from India’s intense chaos come to Gokarna instead.

-Before I went I knew not much about Gokarna and the differences between the places around.
-Gokarna has several beaches, some so remote that they can only be accessed by boat or hiking over the rocky cliffs.
+It turned out it was the perfect beach destination for me because there is a variety of things to do.
+There are several beaches, some so remote that they can only be accessed by boat or hiking over the rocky cliffs.
 Others are close to the city and crowded with religious pilgrims.

-So what is the best beach in Gokarna?
+So what are the best places to visit in Gokarna?
 Of course this all depends on what you are looking for.
 For me, it was a peaceful and quiet place, and Gokarna delivers without doubt.
-None of the beaches have any partyscene to speak of, but some have more facilities than others.
-This guide will help you decide what is the best beach in Gokarna for you.

 1. Gokarna main beach

-This is the most important beach for the sleepy temple town of Gokarna.
-Not because of its beauty, but because all pilgrims visiting the mahabeleshwar temple have to take a dip in the ocean here.
+The main beach is the most important place to visit in Gokarna.
+Not because of its beauty, but because all pilgrims visiting the mahabeleshwar temple have to take a dip in the ocean before praying at the temple.

-Along with the pilgrims and temple ceremonies, that are interesting to watch, also comes the problem of litter.
-This makes the main beach not one of the most idyllic spots in Gokarna.
+Along with the pilgrims and temple ceremonies, that are interesting to watch, also comes the problem of garbage.
+This makes the main beach not one of the most idyllic places to visit in Gokarna.

 Logistics: the beach is right behind the mahabeleshwar temple and a short hike from Gokarna town